An Improviser's Guide to

 |

-alternating between periods of interactive and personal practice,
+alternating between periods of interactive and personal practice, you can choose from these opportunities:

 |